Ribonucleotide reductase: Cancer

+Inhibitors

 Generally Class I RNR inhibitors can be divided in three main groups: translation inhibitors, which block the synthesis of the enzyme; dimerization inhibitors that prevent the association of the two RNR subunits (R1 and R2); and catalytic inhibitors that inactivate the subunit R1 and/or subunit R2.

 Class I RNR can be inhibited by peptides similar to the C-terminus of RNR2.
 These peptides can compete with RNR2 for binding to RNR1, and as a result RNR1 does not form an enzymatically active complex with RNR2.
 Although the C-terminus of RNR2 proteins is different across species, RNR2 can interact with RNR1 across species.
 When the mouse RNR2 C-terminus was replaced with the E. coli RNR2 C-terminal (7 or 33) amino acid residues, the chimeric RNR2 subunit still binds to mouse RNR1 subunits.
 However, they lack enzymatic activity due probably to the elimination of residues involved in the transfer of the free radical electron from the RNR2 to the RNR1 subunit.

 Small peptides can specifically inhibit the RNR2 subunits from binding with RNR1 when they share a significant similarity with the normal RNR2 C-terminus.
 This inhibition RNR2 binding to RNR1 has been tested successfully in herpes simplex virus (HSV) RNR.
 When a 7 amino acid oligomer (GAVVNDL) truncated from the C-terminus of the RNR2 subunit was used in competition assays, it prevented the normal RNR2 from forming an enzymatically active complex with RNR1.
 Other small peptide inhibitors similar to the RNR2 C-terminus have also been used successfully to inhibit HSV RNR enzymatic activity and thus HSV replication.
 In mice models of stromal keratitis and corneal neovascularization (HSV ocular disease), a small RNR2 C-terminal analog BILD 1263 has been reported to inhibit RNR and is effective in preventing these diseases.
 In some cases, although treatment with small C-terminal analogs may not stop disease spreading, they can still help in healing.
 In the acyclovir-resistant HSV (PAAr5), a small peptide inhibitor BILD 1633 has been reported to be 5 to 10 times more potent than BILD 1263 against cutaneous PAAr5 infection.
 A combination therapy approach (BILD 1633 and acyclovir) is more effective to heal topical lesions in mice.
 These data suggest that small peptide inhibitors that compete with RNR2 for binding to RNR1 are useful in preventing the spread of HSV.

 Gallium inhibits RNR2 by substituting for Fe3+ in the active site.
 Gallium maltolate is an orally bioavailable form of gallium that exploits this inhibitory activity to treat cancer, infections, and other diseases.

 The drugs hydroxyurea and Motexafin gadolinium interfere with the action of this enzyme.